elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/15-plug-router.markdown

 Plug.Router is a plug that contains its own plug pipeline.

-When the routher is invoked, it will invoke the `:match` plug as we see above which is represented by the `match/2` function we see in our example.
+When the router is invoked, it will invoke the `:match` plug as we see above which is represented by the `match/2` function we see in our example.

+Thw `match/2` function will check against any of our HTTP requests to see which one matches.

 Then it calls the `:dispatch` plug which will execute the matched code.